Maximise your Avios, air miles and hotel points

 There is a catch.
 This deal is only valid on ‘Economy Saver’ tickets in N and S class.
 On some routes you will find cheaper tickets in booking classes T, O and W (‘Economy Promo’) which negate the saving.

-That said, the average price per ticket in this example is just £313 per person which is exceptionally cheap for a DIRECT economy flight to Doha from Heathrow.
+That said, the average price per ticket for a family of four on that basis is just £313 per person which is exceptionally cheap for a DIRECT economy flight to Doha from Heathrow.

 You need to book by 5th September for travel by 30th June.